brev/numenta-web/numenta.com/README.md

 ```

 Run the command below to generate a Unit Test Code Coverage report, which will
 be saved in your local `./coverage` directory.
-There is a nice HTML report in
+Your browser should automatically
-there which you can open in a web browser.
+open this report when the testing is finished, and the report is generated.

 ```shell
 npm run test:unit:coverage